 Munkach is about eight hours away from Topolcany.
 I assume there was not a direct train in those days, so it was probably a very arduous journey.
 When Rav Moshe eventually had his audience with the Rebbe, the Munkacher informed him that his son was already recovering.
 He asked though, that a new, additional name be given to Calev and that he procure a gift for him from a "very happy person".

 Rav Moshe returned to Topolcany.
 The way a new name was selected in those times was for members of the congregation to go to the synagogue.
-The holy ark is opened and, at random, one of the holy scrolls is brought out.
-This Torah is taken to the elevated reader's table at the centre of the synagogue where it is opened.
+The holy ark is opened and, at random, one of the holy Tora scrolls is brought out.
+This Tora is taken to the elevated reader's table at the centre of the synagogue.
+Here it is opened.
 One of those in attendance starts to read, beginning at the top of the open column, wherever that happens to be.
-The first name encountered in this reading is to become the "new" name.
-In our case the name was Aharon, so Calev now became Aharon Calev.
+The first name encountered in this reading is to become the new name.
+In our case the name was Aharon, so Calev/Feivel now became Aharon Calev.

 A young woman, who was recently engaged, presented young Aharon Calev with a ring, thus fulfilling the Munkacher Rebbe's second directive.

-[Apropos, Jana told me that Rav Moshe hid many things when he realised they were going to be expelled from their homes (did he have any idea of the extermination of his people already taking place not too far to the north, in Poland?).
-His father's manuscripts and books he bricked up into the attic and family valuables he buried by the big tree in the yard.
-On returning "home" from the "camps", all on her own, Jana searched for this ring, but failed to find it.]
+[Apropos, Jana told me that Rav Moshe hid many things when he realised they were going to be expelled from their homes.
+Did he then have any idea of the extermination of his people already taking place not too far to the north, in Poland?
+He bricked up his father's manuscripts and books into the attic and the family valuables he buried by the big tree in the yard.
+On returning home from the camps, all on her own, Jana searched for this ring, but failed to find it.]

 Aharon Calev continued to be known by both names.
-Many articles which he, sometimes together with his father, published in various scholarly Torah journals between the two world wars, bore this double name.
+Many articles which he, sometimes together with his father, published in various scholarly Tora journals between the two world wars, bore this double name.

 Like millions of European Jews before them, commencing during the reign of Edward I Longshanks of England, Rav Moshe Prager, Aharon Calev, their families and their neighbours were expelled from their homes.
-Rav Moshe suffered from advanced Parkinson's Diesease at the time.
+Rav Moshe was suffering from advanced Parkinson's Disease by the time.
 Details of their murders are not known**.

-May the deeds and memories of the righteous be a blessing to all of us.
+May the deeds and memories of the righteous be a blessing to us all.

 * Feivel A little searching revealed the etymology of the name Feivel.
-It is the "pet form" of the Yiddish name Faivish.
-And Faivish is the Yiddish form of Phoebus which any classicist will tell you is the Latinised form of the Greek name Phoibos, meaning "bright, pure".
-This was an epithet of the Greek god Apollo.
-What this may have to do with Caleb I don't hazard a guess.
+It is the pet form of the Yiddish name Faivish.
+And Faivish is the Yiddish form of Phoebus, an epithet of Apollo, used in contexts where the god was identified with the sun.
+It is the Latinised form of the Greek name Phoibos, meaning bright, pure.
+This was an epithet of the Greek and later Roman god, Apollo.
+What this may have to do with Caleb I do not hazard a guess.

 Feival often is linked as a name to Shraga, either as Shraga Feivel or Feivel Shraga.
-This seems to fit with the Greek meaning as Shraga, in Aramaic, is a flame.
+This seems to fit with the Greek meaning as Shraga is a flame in Aramaic.

-Another meaning of the root, kaf, lamed, beth is to stitch irregularly; does not seem too relevant though.
+Another meaning of the root, kaf, lamed, beth is to stitch irregularly.
+This does not seem too relevant.

 My son, Aviel, suggests it may come from ka-lev, "like the heart", perhaps reminiscent of "Richard the Lionheart", Coeur de Lion.
-This would be a more feasible proposition had the kaf been punctuated with a patach instead of a kametz.
+This would be a more feasible proposition had the kaf been punctuated with a patach instead of a kameẓ, though these vowels are used interchangeably.

 In any case, I have no idea how Feivel may be connected to Calev.
 If you do, please drop me a line.

-**Details of their murders are not known I subsequently was informed that Jana and her parents were deported, together, to a work camp.
-Reb Moshe's medical condition was not good and there was no way that he would survive very long in the camp.
-One of the doctors there -- I think a non-Jewish fellow inmate -- told Reb Moshe's wife that he was prepared to give Reb Moshe a lethal injection to end his life in dignity, in his bed.
+**Details of their murders are not known I was subsequently informed that Jana and her parents were initially deported, together, to a work camp.
+Reb Moshe's medical condition was not good and there was no way that he would survive for very long in the camp.
+One of the doctors there, I think a non-Jewish fellow inmate, told Reb Moshe's wife that he was prepared to give Reb Moshe a lethal injection to end his life in dignity, in his bed.
 His wife pleaded with the doctor not to end her husband's life artificially.
 Reb Moshe passed away soon after.
-His family never knew for sure whether the doctor had injected him.
+His family never knew for sure whether or not the doctor had injected him.
+However his grave remained in Seged after the war while most of his contemporaries were burnt to ash.
+He achieved a proper Jewish burial.

 Menachem Kuchar, 10th November, 2012